-These tasty cheese-filled pastries are finger foods and can be served as appetizers, mezedes, side dishes, and snacks.
+These tasty cheese-filled triangles are finger foods and can be served as appetizers, mezedes, side dishes, and snacks.
 There are many variations on this recipe using different types of cheeses and herbs.
-You can use only feta, or only halloumi if you like but I prefer the combination of all three cheeses.
+You can use only feta, graviera, fresh anthotyro (similar to ricotta) or halloumi or if you like can you make a combination of any or all of these three cheeses.

 Tyropitakia (Cheese filled pastries)

 Preparation time: 15 minutes

 Cooking time: 15 minutes

 Makes: about 40

 - Store bought or homemade phyllo